The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Ramification of Torelli and the Hilbert scheme

 The \emph{local Torelli problem} for curves, studied by Oort and Steenbrink in \cite{OS1}, asks whether the morphism

 between the coarse moduli spaces is an immersion.
 These schemes do not represent the corresponding moduli functors, so the local structure of $t_g$ is not (directly) linked with deformation theory of curves and their Jacobians.
-However, introducing suitable level structures, one replaces the normal varieties $M_g$ and $A_g$ with (smooth) varieties $M_g^{(n)}$ and $A_g^{(n)}$ that are \emph{fine} moduli spaces for the corresponding moduli problem.
+However, introducing suitable level structures, one replaces the normal varieties $M_g$ and $A_g$ with smooth varieties

+that are \emph{fine} moduli spaces for the corresponding moduli problem, and are \'etale over $\mathcal M_g$ and $\mathcal A_g$, respectively.

 Let $p\geq 0$ be the characteristic of the base field.
 Oort and Steenbrink show that $t_g$ is an immersion if $p = 0$.
 The answer to the local Torelli problem is also affirmative if $p > 2$, at almost all points of $M_g$.
 More precisely, $t_g$ is an immersion at those points in $M_g$ representing curves $C$ such that $\Aut C$ has no elements of order $p$ \cite[Cor.~3.2]{OS1}.
 Finally, $t_g$ is \emph{not} an immersion if $p=2$ and $g\geq 5$ \cite[Cor.~5.3]{OS1}.